An Introduction to MIMO Radio technology

 Earlier usage of the term “MIMO” referred to the use of multiple antennas at both the transmitter and the receiver.
 In modern usage, “MIMO” specifically refers to a practical technique for sending and receiving more than one data signal on the same radio channel at the same time via multipath propagation.
 MIMO is fundamentally different from smart antenna techniques developed to enhance the performance of a single data signal, such as beamforming and diversity.

-MIMO can be sub-divided into three main categories, precoding, spatial multiplexing or SM, and diversity coding.
+MIMO contains three main categories: precoding, spatial multiplexing (SM), and diversity coding.

 Products using MIMO technology